milansua/Projectschool/README.txt

 -----------------------------------------------------------------------------------------------------
 UPDATE
-Use the new .py file for testing so you will have the food against utensils classification.
+You can use the dataset provided in class for testing and validation Use the new .py file for testing so you will have the food against utensils classification.
 The new model is in the 0Test compressed file
 Use the second version of the training